|Reign||300 AC - Current ruler|

 Acting of his own accord while the Hand of Stannis, Lord Alester Florent attempts to settle a peace agreement with Lord Tywin Lannister, Tommen's grandfather, that involves a promise of marriage between Tommen and Stannis's daughter, Princess Shireen, but his plans do not come to pass.

 Tommen participates in the wedding of Joffrey to Margaery Tyrell, handing the bride's cloak to his brother.
 The boy scatters rose petals before the king and queen after the ceremony.
-Tommen screams and cries when Joffrey chokes to death at his wedding feast, however.
+Tommen screams and cries when Joffrey chokes to death at his wedding feast.

 Tommen is crowned king in the aftermath of Joffrey's death, and plans are made for him to wed Margaery Tyrell in Joffrey's stead.
-Not wanting Cersei to raise Tommen, Tywin wants Jaime, actually Tommen's biological father, to abdicate as Lord Commander of the Kingsguard and educate the boy as his ward and squire at Casterly Rock.
-Jaime refuses, however.
-Jaime orders Boros Blount to serve as the boy king's taster of food.
+Not wanting Cersei to raise Tommen, Tywin wants Jaime to abdicate as Lord Commander of the Kingsguard and educate the boy as his ward and squire at Casterly Rock.
+However, Jaime refuses.
+Jaime orders Boros Blount to serve as the boy king's food taster.

 Prince Oberyn Martell reminds Tyrion, who is imprisoned for Joffrey's death, that according to Dornish law Myrcella should succeed to the Iron Throne rather than her younger brother, Tommen.
 During Tyrion's trial, Shae alleges that Tyrion killed Joffrey and planned to eventually kill Tommen.